marevikanell/MatchMyRoomie/README.md

 - In terms of quality of service, the compatibility and matchmaking algorithm could give more weight to important questions such as budget, neighborhood, smoking etc. In case the users are not compatible in the 'important' categories, then the match will not be valid.
 With that improvement, the matches with intersections on the additional questions will be matched, after ensuring that the answers in the required categories are aligned.
 This will improve the quality of the matches.
 - Attach an integrated communication tool that will pop up after the match is made for the potential roommates to communicate.

 # Credits

 This project was created for our Algorithms and Data Structures course at IE University.
-The project was created by
+The project was created by:

 - VICTORIA VOLMAN
 - NEAL LASOWSKI